Jennifer Boysko

 Jennifer Barton Boysko (born November 16, 1966) is an American politician from the Commonwealth of Virginia.
-She represents the 33rd district in the Virginia Senate.
+She represents the 38th district in the Virginia Senate.
 Previously, she represented the 86th district in the Virginia House of Delegates, which is located in Fairfax and Loudoun counties.
 She is a member of the Democratic Party.

 Early life and career

 Boysko was reared in Alabama and Arkansas.
-In 1989, she graduated from Hollins University in Roanoke, Virginia with a Bachelor of Arts in Psychology.
-Since 1996, Boysko has been a resident of downtown Herndon, Virginia, where she and her husband Glenn have raised two daughters, Hannah and Sophie Claire.
-She has been a grassroots organizer and leader in her community, volunteering her time for Herndon High School, the Herndon Fortnightly Club, the Herndon Optimists, St. Timothy’s Episcopal Church, Reston Interfaith, and other political and charitable causes.
+In 1989, she graduated from Hollins University in Roanoke, Virginia, with a Bachelor of Arts in psychology.
+Since 1996, Boysko has been a resident of downtown Herndon, Virginia, where she and her husband, Glenn, have raised two daughters.

 Virginia House of Delegates

 In 2013, Boysko was narrowly defeated for the House of Delegates 86th district seat, losing to the incumbent Republican Tom Rust 50.08 percent to 49.92 percent, a difference of 32 votes.

 The 2015 election, held November 3, featured an open seat after Rust announced his retirement on February 25, 2015.
 For the primary election, held June 9, Boysko ran unopposed.
 For the general election, Boysko received 54 percent of the vote; Republican Danny Vargas—who ran unopposed in his primary—received 42 percent; and Independent Paul Brubaker received 5 percent.
 According to the Virginia Public Access Project, Vargas outspent Boysko $654,725 to $476,322.
 Brubaker spent $9,100.

 In 2017, Boysko was re-elected 69%-31%.